For Individuals: Wysa Try Free ↗

 Best AI Therapy Apps 2026: Independent Comparison

-We tested and compared 7 consumer AI therapy and mental health apps across clinical evidence, therapy modalities, safety protocols, and user experience.
-Our rankings are based on published peer-reviewed research, not vendor marketing.
+We compared 7 consumer AI therapy and mental health apps across clinical evidence, therapy modalities, safety protocols, and user experience.
+Our rankings are based on published peer-reviewed research and vendor documentation, not vendor marketing or first-hand clinical testing.

 Published: April 4, 2026 | Last updated: April 4, 2026 | Next review: July 2026